GamesDean/EasyForecastOss/coding_standards.md

 Make your objects as immutable as possible.

+Use immutability in the code base on an architectural level; see:
+  - [Immutable architecture, article]
+  - [Immutable architecture, GitHub repo]

 Write Query _(functions that return something)_:
   - The function is idempotent: given the same input parameters, the function always returns the exact same result.
   - The function does not have side effects: